 The Peace Officer Standards and Training (POST) Program has responsibility for licensing and conducting investigations for potential discipline of the licenses of law enforcement officers in Missouri.
 A complaint filed with POST will cause a representative of the POST Program to gather all available internal investigative reports, criminal investigative reports, and court records.
 These records will then be presented to the Director of Public Safety for his or her review and consideration.

 If the Director of Public Safety determines an officer’s license is subject to disciplinary action, the gathered file will be forwarded to the Office of the Attorney General for a complaint to be filed against the officer’s license with the Missouri Administrative Hearing Commission.
-The commission acts as a neutral, independent hearing officer for the state to avoid a state agency acting as investigator, prosecutor, and decision maker.
+The commission acts as a neutral, independent hearing officer and objectively determines whether or not the director has cause to discipline an officer’s license.
 If discipline is determined to be warranted by the commission, the disciplinary actions available to be imposed by the Director of Public Safety are: probation, suspension or revocation (permanent) of the officer’s POST license.
 If an officer decides to surrender his or her license, the surrender is permanent.

 A POST investigation is NOT a criminal investigation and POST is not a law enforcement agency.
 If a peace officer has committed a criminal offense, that information should first be reported to law enforcement agency that has jurisdiction to investigate the offense.